gena/g4g24-ee-python-app/README.md

 ## Develop EE Python dashboard app

-Open notebooks/ee-viola-app.ipynb and update PROJECT variable.
+Check `notebooks/ee-viola-app.ipynb` and update PROJECT variable.

-## Start voila locally for during development
+## Run Voila locally during development

 The following command will start a new voila server in the Cloud Shell which can be used for testing during development: